 In The Machinist, Trever first says "I know who you are!" repeatedly and angrily when he thinks he has worked out the identity of Ivan, and then later in a terrified tone when he actually has worked out Ivan's identity ( a sort-of personification of his guilt).

-In X-Men, Professor X asks Magneto "Why do you come here?", referring to the Mutant Registration Act hearings; Magneto replies “Why do you ask questions to which you already know the answer?”
-The roles are reversed at the end when Magneto is in prison and Charles comes to visit him.
+X-Men: Professor X asks Magneto "Why do you come here?", referring to the Mutant Registration Act hearings; Magneto replies "Why do you ask questions to which you already know the answer?"
+The roles are reversed at the end when Erik is in prison and Charles comes to visit him.

-And in the third: "best defense is a good offense", as well as Wolverine throwing Magneto's us vs. them rhetoric right back in his face when he gets hit with the mutant cure.
+X-Men: The Last Stand: "Best defense is a good offense," as well as Wolverine throwing Magneto's us vs. them rhetoric right back in his face when he gets hit with the mutant cure.

 In The American President, current US president Andrew Shepard makes fun of his rival running for office's catchphrase a few times throughout the film, which is "My name is Bob Rumpsen and I'm running for President!"
-At the film's climax, in a Crowning Moment of Awesome, President Shepard makes a moving speech condemning Rumpsen and all his tactics, ending with the following twist: "My name is Andrew Shepard and I am the President."
+At the film's climax, President Shepard makes a moving speech condemning Rumpsen and all his tactics, ending with the following twist: "My name is Andrew Shepard and I am the President."

 Fairly early in The Deaths of Ian Stone, the title character's girlfriend recites to him, "Cross my heart and hope to die/Stick a needle in your eye."
 (It's a children's rhyme, in case you don't know, often accompanying children's promises.)
 He has in fact crossed her heart, inasmuch as they were apparently lovers of some sort before he developed a sense of ethics.
 She can't kill him, but is more than capable of putting him through enough torment for him to "hope to die."
 And when the first half of that rhyme is repeated?
 She really does stick a needle in his eye.